a90091343/Conda-Environment-Manager/README.md

 ### Getting Started

 - #### Method 1: Using the Source Code Files
-   1. Python >= **3.10** installation at user level is required.
+   1. Python >= **3.10** installation is required.

       Install dependencies in this Python environment by run:

       `python scripts/install_requirements.py`

-   2. Anaconda, Miniforge, miniconda, or any conda/mamba package management environment must be installed.
+   2. Anaconda3, miniforge3, miniconda3, or any conda/mamba package management environment must be installed.

    3. Download the files **conda_env_manager.py**, **MyTools.py**, **ColorStr.py** and **english_translator.py**, placing them in the same directory.